Military ground snake: Subspecies

+Etymology

 The subspecific name, merremi is in honor of German herpetologist Blasius Merrem.

 Liophis milaris intermedius, a taxonomic error

 In 1991, Erythrolamprus miliaris intermedius was described by Henle and Ehrl.
 However, they made a mistake.
 It was later discovered by Dixon and Tipton, through various comparisons of morphometrics, that Erythrolamprus miliaris intermedius was actually Erythrolamprus reginae.

 Geographic range

-E. miliaris is found in South America east of the Andes, from the Guyanas south to Paraguay.
+Erythrolamprus miliaris is found in South America east of the Andes, from the Guyanas south to Paraguay.
 The former subspecies extending further south (southeastern Brazil, Paraguay, Uruguay and northeastern Argentina) is now recognized as a full species, Erythrolamprus semiaureus.